ahaly92/graph-ql/README.md

-# Messing around GraphQL
+# Messing Around With GraphQL

 # server.js
-  - quick hello world example
+  - a quick hello world example

 # server2.js
   - a slightly more complex example with courses

-## Architecture
+## Architecture and Notes
  - Query
    - read-only operation made against a GraphQL server
  - Mutation